teleprint-me/py.gpt.prompt/README.md

 ## Roadmap

-- **Context Management:** Improvements to prevent context flooding and accidental flushing of successful floods.
+- **Context Management:** Restructuring the core APIs for congruency and alignment to simplify hot-swapping between models and improve context management.
-- **Context Window Control:** Commands for handling the context window, such as freezing and unfreezing select messages within the queue.
+- **Context Window Control:** Implementing IRC-like commands for handling the context window, such as freezing and unfreezing select messages within the queue.
+- **GPT Function Execution:** Incorporating OpenAI's new Function API features for more reliable retrieval of structured data.
-- **Vector Database Integration:** Implement a vector database to prevent the model from "forgetting" as easily.
+- **Vector Database Integration:** Implementing a vector database to enhance the model's memory capabilities.
+- **Fine-Tuning LLama-2 Models:** Creating fine-tuned Llama-2 models for
+  utilizing the Functions API and improving Mathematical and Programmatic reasoning for chat-like interactions.

 ## Updates